 The Joint Coal Board is offering scholarships in full-time courses in Mining Engineering and Applied Geology.
 The value of these scholarships ranges from \$700 to \$1,200 per annum (including allowance for books and instruments).
 These scholarships are awarded on the understanding that students will normally hold a Commonwealth University Scholarship which covers the cost of University fees.
 However, applicants without Commonwealth University Scholarships may be given consideration.
 While scholarship holders are not under bond, it is expected that they will obtain employment in coal mining or a related industry on graduation.
-Applications on forms obtainable from principals or from the Secretary, Joint Coal Board, Box 3842, G.P.O., Sydney, must be lodged with the Board's Secretary not later than seven days after the notification of Higher School Certificate results.
+Applications on forms obtainable from principals or from the Secretary, Joint Coal Board, Box 3842, G.P.O., Sydney, must be lodged with the Board's Secretary not later than seven days after the publication of the award of Commonwealth University Scholarships.